 Underestimating the true incidence and prevalence of NETs

 But there’s another issue impacting whether a diagnosis is actually entered on a cancer registry or not.
-Unfortunately, there are members of the medical community who still see well differentiated NETs as benign tumors, ‘not a proper cancer’ and some of them are still living in last century (‘Carcinoid World’).
-You can occasionally be excused for being out of date but being 7 years (plus) out of date is unacceptable.
+Unfortunately, there are members of the medical community who still see well differentiated NETs as benign tumors, ‘not a proper cancer’ and looking at the nomenclature being used, some of them are still living in last century (‘Carcinoid World’).
+You can occasionally be excused for being out of date but being 8 years (plus) out of date is unacceptable.
 The WHO 2010 classification for NETs was based on the concept that all NETs have malignant potential.
 Here’s a quote from the UKINETS Guidelines in 2011 (Ramage, Caplin, Meyer, Grossman, et al).

 Tumours should be classified according to the WHO 2010 classification (Bosman FT, Carneiro F, Hruban RH, et al. WHO Classification of Tumours of the Digestive System.
 Lyon: IARC, 2010).
 This classification is fundamentally different from the WHO 2000 classification scheme, as it no longer combines stage related information with the two-tiered system of well and poorly differentiated NETs.
 The WHO 2010 classification is based on the concept that all NETs have malignant potential, and has therefore abandoned the division into benign and malignant NETs and tumours of uncertain malignant potential.

-The guidance in WHO 2017 reinforces this statement.
+The guidance in WHO 2017 for Endocrine Organs reinforces this statement.

 The undiagnosed NET patient population